 - Their function as the arbiter of the dispute - Both parties' obligation to sign the indemnification statement - An email address for the purpose of the communication and exchange of information during the arbitration procedure

-The parties do not have the option to object to arbitration by this arbiter.
+The parties do not have the option to object to arbitration by this arbiter. unless a possible conflict of interest becomes apparent (see section C.2.2).

 2.2.
 Conflict of interest